rpadovani/rpadovani.com/_posts/2016-08-04-deploy-jekyll-with-gitlabci.markdown

 configure runners it's a winning choice: developers can have it versioned in the source and each branch can have its own rules.

-Anyway, at the end my configuration file is this:
+My configuration file is this:

 ```
 image: ruby:2.3